pypa/pip/docs/html/topics/vcs-support.md

 looks at the package version, at the target revision to determine what action to take on the VCS requirement (not the commit itself).

-The {ref}`pip freeze` subcommand will record the VCS requirement specifier (referencing a specific commit) only if the install is done with the editable option.

 ## URL fragments

 pip looks at 2 fragments for VCS URLs: